I've Had Enough (Earth, Wind & Fire song): Critical reception

 Barney Hoskyns of New Musical Express proclaimed "I've Had Enough is a perfect strike-out".
 Alan Coulthard of Record Mirror wrote "The other highlight is I've Had Enough, this set's successor to that pair of classics September and Fantasy.
-The intoxicating horn section and Philip Bailey's falsetto vocal transfer a song of unexceptional proportions into the realms of excellence".In an interview, Guy-Manuel de Homem Christo from Daft Punk said, that this is his favorite song.
+The intoxicating horn section and Philip Bailey's falsetto vocal transfer a song of unexceptional proportions into the realms of excellence".
+Guy-Manuel de Homem Christo of Daft Punk said in an interview that this is his favorite song.

 Samples

 I've Had Enough was later sampled by German house producer and DJ Tonka in 1998 in his song "Security".